Give your time, get so much more

 Reconnect friends, rekindle memories

 What makes or breaks a class reunion?
-The commitment and energy of our class volunteers.
-We need alumni to help spread the word about their class reunion, mobilize classmates, organize affinity groups and promote participation in class giving.
+The commitment and energy of the class volunteers.
+Class volunteers help spread the word about their reunion, mobilize classmates, organize affinity groups and promote participation in class giving.
 With your help, we'll be sure it's a reunion you and your friends will never forget.

 Get involved: Contact email@example.com

 Each year, more than 4,500 alumni interview thousands of the nation’s top high-school students as part of DAA’s Alumni Admissions Advisory Committees (AAACs).
-Alumni interviews play a valuable role in the admissions process — both providing prospective students a chance to introduce the personality behind the application and giving alumni the opportunity to express the unique Duke spirit in a way that no brochure can capture.
+Alumni interviews play a valuable role in the admissions process — both providing an opportunity for Duke to learn more about the applicant and the applicant to learn more about Duke in a way no brochure can capture.

 Duke Schools Volunteering